 On economic policy, Mitt Romney makes his own decisions.

 The former Massachusetts governor and private equity executive considers the advice from his cadre of economics PhDs but ultimately charts his own course, according to the Romney campaign.
 President Obama has knocked the resulting policies as vague.
-But two of Romney's leading advisers who both served as chairman of George W. Bush’s Council of Economic Advisers have some novel ideas that haven’t gotten much airtime from the candidate—and even contradict some of his proposals.
+But two of his leading advisers who both served as chairman of George W. Bush’s Council of Economic Advisers have some novel ideas that haven’t gotten much airtime from Romney—and even contradict some of his proposals.

 Since those ideas could easily become part of the conversation in a Romney White House, The Fiscal Times dug through the work of Columbia University’s Glenn Hubbard and Harvard University’s Greg Mankiw for the six big ideas not being discussed by the GOP nominee on the campaign trail.